-One of the things that I learned being a river guide not to mention my many years of practicing all of the Arts that I do.
-A lesson that I keep needing to remind myself is this human operating system loves creating rules and shortcuts for interacting with life.
+One of the things that I learned being a river guide, (Many years ago) not to mention my many years of practicing all of the Arts that I play is that this human operating system loves creating rules and shortcuts for interacting with life.
 While that may serve some purposes like not stepping in front of a moving bus, or not putting your hand on a hot skillet, it does cause many problems.
 We all do it, we are wired to have a preset response to the picture we form of the world.

 They didn’t listen to the safety speech and just barely shut up enough to let me speak.
-It became clear to me that these guys were going to be the first to meet the reality of the river.
+It became clear to me that these guys were going to meet the reality of the river, if we were to get home alive.
 The illusion of control would fall away like a ton of very strong flowing cold bricks.

-Though this example is extreme, we react to the life that is presented to us, like this, all of the time.
-We treat our spouses, our jobs, our politics, different concepts, and ideas, not with the reality of the “Flowing River” but with our preconceptions and our attachment to an imagined static world.
-We get shocked by reality, shocked by the flow of humanity, shocked by how wrong “out there” is.
-Who’s fault is it?
-It is our programming.
-It is within us!
-Our programming shouldn’t be running us, we should be engaging our programming and constantly be moving away from our false ideas towards what is happening now and engaging the actual moment.
-Being buffeted by, desires and aversion, false fears, and empty concepts create more pain than you can imagine.
+Though this example is extreme, we react to the life that is presented to us all of the time.
+We treat our spouses, our jobs, our politics, different concepts, and ideas, not with the reality of the “Flowing River” but with our preconceptions and our attachments to an imagined static world.